Introduction to Justinmind Prototyping tool

 With Justinmind, you can easily include your corporate image in your prototypes, export them to HTML for online presentation, and automatically generate specification documentation in a Microsoft Word document.

 Do all of this without needing any programming knowledge or creating a single line of code.

 By clicking on the ‘Simulate’ button, you can see your prototype in action, and interact with it as if it were the real application or website.

 No Code Required

-Justinmind is an intuitive tool, and you can drag the components or interactions you need from the floating palettes to the work area.
+Justinmind is an intuitive tool, and you can drag the components you need from the floating palettes to the work area.

 Automatically generated documentation

 Generate all the documentation you needin just a few clicks.

 Exportable in HTML format

 You can export your web or app wireframes or prototypes in a variety of different formats, (HTML, .csv and MS Word docs), so that your customers and users can see how they look, interact with them online and give informed feedback.
 Avoid rework and improve usability in your apps by incorporating Justinmind from the very beginning of you project.